Retake (2016 film): Plot

 The next morning, Jonathan is mugged outside of the hotel room and returns nursing a bruise.
-Brandon calms him down but feels something's off.
-He goes outside to check a packet of old polaroids and finds out most of the trip - including the mugging - is all fake, a setup to relive a road trip with the real Brandon (Andrew Asper).
-The hustler confronts Jonathan about the whole thing being fake - even their natural chemistry.
-Jonathan reveals that Brandon died of an overdose on their road trip and he's merely trying to relive it.
+Brandon calms him down but feels something is off.
+He goes outside to check a packet of old Polaroids and finds out most of the trip — including the mugging — is all fake, a setup to relive a road trip with the real Brandon (Andrew Asper).
+The hustler confronts Jonathan about the whole thing being fake, even their natural chemistry.
+Jonathan reveals that Brandon died of an overdose on their road trip, and he's merely trying to relive it.
 Angered, he pays off the hustler who leaves.

-Jonathan sadly goes through his old polaroids of the original Brandon, his lover, and we see their original road trip from years prior.
-The hustler hitches a ride from a local woman, Debbie (Jody Jaress), who gives him a lift.
-In the motel room, Jonathan finishes listening to the old tape recorder - Brandon singing to him before he died.
+Jonathan sadly goes through his old Polaroids of the original Brandon, his lover, and we see their original road trip from years prior.
+The hustler hitches a ride from a local woman, Debbie (Jody Jaress).
+In the motel room, Jonathan finishes listening to the old tape recorder — Brandon singing to him before he died.
 The hustler and Jonathan meet at a bar where Brandon tells his story and reveals he was kicked out of his house as a teen and started hustling because he didn't know what else to do.
 He laments that he doesn't know who he is or what he wants, but Jonathan does.
 They both agree to start over and the hustler reveals his name, Adam from Dayton, Ohio.
 They reconnect emotionally at the motel, staying up all night talking.

 The next morning, Adam finds Jonathan gone with an envelope of money for a bus ride home.
 He goes to the bus station to buy a ticket back to Dayton as Jonathan finishes his drive to the Grand Canyon, alone but strengthened by his connection with Adam.
 He stares at the emptiness of the Grand Canyon and an uncertain future.